-- Add redundancy to your shared storage for KahaDB HA.
-Although technically it won’t remove the shared persistence as a single point of failure, by investing in that shared persistence and the surrounding infrastructure you can significantly reduce the chance of loss.
+Technically, it won’t remove the shared persistence as a single point of failure.
+But by investing in that shared persistence and the surrounding infrastructure, you can significantly reduce the chance of loss.

-- Remember that JDBC persistence still exists, can be clustered using familiar RDBMS replication concepts, and can be sped up considerably by using a connection pooling library like c3p0.
+JDBC persistence for ActiveMQ can be clustered using familiar RDBMS replication concepts, and can be sped up considerably by using a connection pooling library like c3p0.

 If you need help or have more questions, contact the OpenLogic team.
 We provide around-the-clock access to Tier 3/4 open source architects ready to support, consult, and educate your team to solve issues across your entire software stack and development lifecycle.